 As you become more experienced with Meshmixer, you may find that you start to use Face Groups to demarcate important regions of your model.
 This is very useful in many modeling tasks.
-For example, if you have important feature edges in your model, creating face groups for each patch (ie like the patches in a B-Rep solid modeller) means you work with your model at a higher level of abstraction.
+For example, if you have important feature edges in your model, creating face groups for each patch (like the patches in a B-Rep solid modeler) means you work with your model at a higher level of abstraction.
 So, when you need to remesh, you don't want to lose those face groups!
 The Preserve Group Borders checkbox tells the remesher that you want to preserve your group borders.

 The image above shows an area with a facegroup, a selection, a remesh without preserving the group borders, and then finally (on the far right) a remesh with the group border preserved.

 Note that the group border is still re-sampled when lowering the density, the shape is just (approximately) preserved.
 Currently we do not have an option to enforce a hard constraint on the Group Borders.
 To achieve that, you need to separately remesh the interior and exterior of the group (which is pretty easy to do, using the group-double-click shortcut in the Select tool).
 Or use the Reduce tool, which does have that behavior.

 As we mentioned above, Preserve Group Borders is also useful if you would like to remesh objects with sharp edges.
 If your mesh doesn't have face groups already, you can use Generate Face Groups to quickly create a decomposition.
 The image below shows a very common scenario, where the mesh has been exported from a CAD tool.
 CAD tools often create meshes with minimal triangulations, which do not work well in Meshmixer.
 Several rounds of Remesh with Preserve Group Borders produces a very high-quality result.
 (Note that you may find that Adaptive Density mode works better in this kind of situation).